Posted on 9th August, 2019

 Regarding hernia mesh products, doctors and experts question their need given the number and extent of the problems the device has caused.

-In the light of the many failures of hernia mesh, and Ethicon's voluntary market withdrawal of Physiomesh back in 2016 citing abnormally high failure rates, as well as the product's similarities to the failed and banned transvaginal mesh device, it seems as if its days are numbered.
+In the light of the many failures of hernia mesh, and Ethicon's voluntary market withdrawal of Physiomesh back in 2016 citing abnormally high failure rates, as well as the product's similarities to the failed and banned transvaginal mesh device.